Blue Hill Troupe: Charity

-The Troupe gives all of the net proceeds from its performances to New York City Charities, usually a new one each year.
+The Troupe gives all of the net proceeds from its performances to New York City charities, usually a new one each year.
 It is the only musical theater group in New York City that donates its net proceeds to charity.
-The Troupe seeks to have the greatest charitable impact with the funds it raises through its performances; charities to which the group donates have often included hospitals, and those that focus on healthcare, education, disadvantaged youth and families, and the elderly.
-Others have included God's Love We Deliver, Prep for Prep, Covenant House, National Multiple Sclerosis Society, I Have a Dream Foundation, The Legal Aid Society, New York Society for the Prevention of Cruelty to Children, Goodwill Industries, Children's Aid, The Doe Fund, Rocking the Boat, the Young People's Chorus of New York City and the Fortune Society.
+The Troupe seeks to have the greatest charitable impact with the funds it raises through its performances; charities to which the group donates have often included hospitals, and others that focus on healthcare, education, the arts, disadvantaged youth and families, and the elderly.
+They have included God's Love We Deliver, Prep for Prep, Covenant House, National Multiple Sclerosis Society, I Have a Dream Foundation, The Legal Aid Society, New York Society for the Prevention of Cruelty to Children, Goodwill Industries, Children's Aid Society, The Doe Fund, Rocking the Boat, the Young People's Chorus of New York City and the Fortune Society.
 By combining performing, social activities and charitable giving, the Troupe's members "get back in happiness whatever they give".
 Over the decades, the company has donated an inflation-adjusted total of more than $12 million.

 Membership

 The hundreds of members of the Troupe volunteer their time to rehearse and perform, create the sets, costumes, props and lighting, provide stage management, manage the house and sell tickets and program advertising, and do the administrative tasks of running a large theatrical and charitable organization.
 Since its early years, however, the group has employed professional stage and music directors, including Andy Sandberg, choreographers, including Dan Knechtges, accompanists, including George Malloy, and orchestra musicians.
 Not everyone who joins the Troupe has a desire to perform onstage: some apply for membership as "frontstagers" and must pass musical auditions, while others may be admitted through an interview as dedicated "backstagers".
 New applicants are considered each autumn.

 The Troupe was known, early on, as "a cultural outlet for the Upper East Side’s blue-blood set", and many members in the Troupe's early decades were listed on the Social Register.
 Later the Troupe's membership became mostly professional people and diversified.
 The first black member was artist Philemona Williamson, who joined in the early 1980s.
-Other notable Troupe members have included Jonathan Rabb, Constantine Sidamon-Eristoff, Dyllan McGee and Emily Rafferty, the last of whom served as the Troupe's president.
+Other notable Troupe members have included Jonathan Rabb, Morgan Murphy, Constantine Sidamon-Eristoff, Dyllan McGee, Emily Rutherfurd and Emily Rafferty, the last of whom served as the Troupe's president.
 Members often stay involved with the Troupe for decades, and over 100 couples have met and married through the company: Debutante Lois Lindon Smith joined in 1931 and soon married navy officer John Jay Schieffelin (later a Rear Admiral); they were both active lifelong members, and her membership lasted for 74 years until her death in 2007.
 Other members have parents and children involved in the Troupe.
 Members enjoy the friendships made and find camaraderie of the Troupe infectious.
-The company often designs its performances, and even its choice of charity partners, to provide social opportunities for its members, for example by scheduling out-of-town performances are part of a long weekend getaway.
+The company often designs its performances, and even its choice of charity partners, to provide social opportunities for its members, for example by scheduling out-of-town performances as part of a long weekend getaway.